ninrod/rsynced-melpa/gnu/flymake-readme.txt

 The main interactive entry point is the `flymake-mode' minor mode, which periodically and automatically initiates checks as the user is editing the buffer.
-The variables `flymake-no-changes-timeout', `flymake-start-syntax-check-on-newline' and `flymake-start-on-flymake-mode' give finer control over the events triggering a check, as does the interactive command `flymake-start', which immediately starts a check.
+The variables `flymake-no-changes-timeout', `flymake-start-on-flymake-mode' give finer control over the events triggering a check, as does the interactive command  `flymake-start', which immediately starts a check.

 Shortly after each check, a summary of collected diagnostics should appear in the mode-line.
 If it doesn't, there might not be a